-Joining me on this blog is my close friend, Asterial Goblyne, as well as other members of the team.
+Joining me on this blog are my close friends, La Belinda and Gale, as well as other members of the team.
 They shall also share their stories and poems with you in this blog.
 We write [and post] most of our works past midnight or at sunrise.

 Enjoy reading and we hope you appreciate our literary works! ╰(`・ω・´ )